2sic/2sxc-docs/2sxc Docs Generator/web-api/custom/hybrid/index.md

 [Produces("application/json")]
 ```

 This is in the namespace `using Microsoft.AspNetCore.Mvc` which you usually already have.
-Since DNN won't know it, you will probably wrap it in an `#if OQTANE` like this:
+Since Dnn won't know it, you will probably wrap it in an `#if OQTANE` like this:

 ```c#
 #if OQTANE